 In between, keep an eye out for scuffs, mud or anything else that might make your shoes look less than ideal.

 17. Avoid Sh*tty Shades…

 If wearing the wrong shoes can ruin your look, imagine how consequential the accessories that you slap on your face must be.

-As a style specialist, there’s nothing that makes me sadder than seeing an otherwise well put together man wearing the wrong sunglasses.
+As a style enthusiast, there’s nothing that makes me sadder than seeing an otherwise well put together man wearing the wrong sunglasses.

 The right pair of shades can elevate a man’s look and lend him an air of effortless cool.

 The wrong pair, on the other hand, can make an otherwise a well put together look worthless (and make already-bad getups look even worse).